P7h/P7h.github.io/Groovy/06_closures.md

 ## Closures
-* Not to be confused with [Clojure](http://clojure.org), another JVM based Dynamic programming language.
+* Not to be confused with [Clojure](http://clojure.org), another JVM based dynamic programming language.
 * Closure is a free-standing, named block of code.
 * It is a behavior that doesn’t have a surrounding class.
 * Helps in greater flexibility.